vibhoragarwal/techvibhor/_posts/github_actions.md

 ![](/assets/blog/github_actions/github_actions.png)

-# What are we deploying using Bicep
+# What are we deploying using GitHub Actions

 See here on the Bot framework based application that we had built so far & Bicep scripts to build the infrastructure